 You usually only have surgery to remove your testicles if you need your testosterone reduced urgently.
 For example if your cancer has spread to your bones and is pressing on your spinal cord, your doctors might want to reduce the amount of testosterone quickly.

-Your doctors may also suggest surgery as an option if you don't want to have treatment with medicines.
+Your doctors might also suggest surgery as an option if you don't want to have injections or tablets.

 Checking your hormone therapy is working

 You’ll have regular blood tests to check the level of a protein called prostate specific antigen (PSA).
 PSA is a protein made by both normal and cancerous prostate cells.
 It is in the blood in small amounts in all men, unless they have had their prostate gland completely removed.

 While the hormone therapy is working, the level of PSA should stay stable or may go down.
 But if prostate cancer cells are starting to grow and develop, the level of PSA may go up.
 Then your doctor may need to change your treatment.
 They will discuss this with you.

 Side effects of hormone therapy are due to the low levels of testosterone in your body.
 Some are common to all hormone therapies for prostate cancer.
 Some effects vary from drug to drug.

 - memory problems